Bhutan

 As the day comes to an end, we will have an opportunity to spend a little time in the centre of Paro perusing the souvenir shops before we have our farewell dinner.
 This evening will provide us with an opportunity to reflect on our journey, share our stories and laughter, and celebrate the remarkable experiences we have had in Bhutan.
 It will be a heartfelt and memorable occasion as we bid farewell to this enchanting land and the beautiful memories we have created.
 Overnight stay: Hotel Olathang, Paro (2200m).

-We bid a fond farewell to Bhutan, flying from Paro to Delhi, where we stay overnight and then return to the UK the next day on Day 20: Wed 30 April 2025.
+We bid a fond farewell to Bhutan, flying from Paro to Delhi, where we stay overnight and then return to the UK the next day on an overnight flight arriving in London on Day 20: Wed 30 Apr 2025.

 Please note: all itineraries are given as a guide only.
 Actual holiday content may vary according to the judgement of your guide, and elements beyond our control (eg weather).